zuozhenggh/learning-library/data-management-library/nosql/serverless-with-nosql-database/setup-environment/setup-environment.md

 3. Click 'Create Compartment.'
 This opens up a new window.

   Enter **demonosql** as compartment name, enter a description and hit 'Create Compartment' button at bottom of window.
-The parent compartment will display your current parent compartment -- this does not need to be changed.
-You can change your parent if you want to be under a different parent compartment.
+The parent compartment will display your current parent compartment -- make sure this is your **root** compartment, whatever that is for your case.
+This HOL assumes the demonosql compartment is a child of the root compartment.

     ![](images/create-compartment.png)